kentgorday/kuriyanlab_python-workshops/README.md

 **Workshop 5:** Solving a system of coupled differential equations using scipy, as applied to the kinetic model from <https://doi.org/10.7554/eLife.53670>.
 An example of applying the Gillespie algorithm to the stochastic dynamics of the same model at low volumes/molecule numbers.

 **Workshop 6-?:** Working with molecular dynamics trajectories using mdtraj, analyzing saturation mutagenesis data?

-More numba demonstration??
+**Bonus:** Short examples using numba, mdtraj, and Bio.SeqIO?